 2. Do your research

 Whatever your motivation(s), it’s important to learn about the hard truths.

 Watch documentaries and read credible articles about the horrors of meat, dairy and other animal products, their impact on the environment and how they affect our bodies.
 Earthlings, Cowspiracy and Game Changers – though America focused – are a good place to start.
 Better still, find ways to practically verify what you see and read online.

-I’ve lived with small-scale cattle farmers in the Himalayas and visited free-range dairy farms in India and Europe, sheep rearing facilities in Lesotho, animal rescue sanctuaries and horse riding estates.
+I’ve lived with small-scale cattle farmers in the Himalayas and visited “free-range” dairy farms in India and Europe.
+I’ve landed up at sheep rearing facilities in Lesotho, animal rescue sanctuaries and horse riding estates.
 I’ve learnt to ask tough questions and gathered some shocking answers.

 When I think of cheese, I immediately remember that it comes by forcefully impregnating a cow and snatching the kid away from its mother – unfortunately even in so called “free range” farms.
 When you feel like riding a horse again, remember the male horse is often castrated and its spirit broken just for you to be able do that.

 If you ask me, in-depth research is the best way to deal with any cravings.
 They’ll go away once you associate them with animal suffering, environmental degradation and the adverse impact on our physical health.

 3. Figure out how to transition to a vegan lifestyle at your own pace

 There is no right or wrong way on how to start going vegan.
 For me, it was both a slow and overnight transition.
 I gave up meat and seafood overnight as a teenager.
 After many years of living under a rock, I finally learnt what happens behind the scenes to produce eggs and milk products.
 It took me a while to digest those facts, then I gave up eggs and dairy overnight.

 Your journey could be very different from mine or anyone else’s.
 Start with the things that are the easiest for you to give up.